Culture of Belarus: Sport

 From the 1952 Helsinki Games until the end of the Soviet era, Belarus competed in the Olympic Games as part of the Soviet Olympic squad.
 During the 1992 Olympics in Barcelona, Belarus competed as part of the Unified Team.
 The nation's athletes competed in an Olympic Games as Belarusians for the first time during the 1994 Lillehammer Games.
 Belarus has won a total of 52 Olympic medals; 6 gold, 17 silver and 29 bronze.
 Belarus's National Olympic Committee has been headed by President Lukashenko since 1997; he is the only head of state in the world to hold this position.

 The national football team has never qualified for a major tournament; however, BATE Borisov has played in the Champions League.
 Receiving heavy sponsorship from the government, ice hockey is the nation's most popular sport.
 The national hockey team finished fourth at the 2002 Salt Lake City Olympics following a memorable upset win over Sweden in the quarterfinals, and regularly competes in the World Championships, often making the quarterfinals.
 Numerous Belarusian players are present in the Kontinental Hockey League in Eurasia, particularly for Belarusian club HC Dinamo Minsk, and several have also played in the National Hockey League in North America.
 Darya Domracheva is a leading biathlete whose honours include three gold medals at the 2014 Winter Olympics.

 Tennis player Victoria Azarenka became the first Belarusian to win a Grand Slam singles title at the Australian Open in 2012.
 She also won the gold medal in mixed doubles at the 2012 Summer Olympics with Max Mirnyi, who holds ten Grand Slam titles in doubles.
 Aryna Sabalenka won back-to-back singles titles at the Australian Open in 2023 and 2024.

 Other notable Belarusian sportspeople include cyclist Vasil Kiryienka, who won the 2015 Road World Time Trial Championship, and middle-distance runner Maryna Arzamasava, who won the gold medal in the 800m at the 2015 World Championships in Athletics.

 Belarus is also known for its strong rhythmic gymnasts.
 Noticeable gymnasts include Inna Zhukova, who earned silver at the 2008 Beijing Olympics, Liubov Charkashyna, who earned bronze at the 2012 London Olympics and Melitina Staniouta, Bronze All-Around Medalist of the 2015 World Championships.
 The Belarusian senior group earned bronze at the 2012 London Olympics.

 Andrei Arlovski, who was born in Babruysk, Byelorussian SSR, is a current UFC fighter and the former UFC heavyweight champion of the world.

 Belarus featured a men's national team in beach volleyball that competed at the 2018–2020 CEV Beach Volleyball Continental Cup.

+The Belarus Olympic Committee and Paralympic Committee of the Republic of Belarus were suspended following the 2022 Russian invasion of Ukraine, with the bans lifted in 2026.